This blog may contain affiliate links. Read our disclosure policy for more info.

 This one’s for the kids or adults that never grew up (and there’s nothing wrong with that!)
 The Stanley Park water park is the perfect place to cool off on a hot summer afternoon.

 The water park is located close to other attractions in the park, like the train and Aquarium.
 It is a large water park with ample room for kids to run around and get soaking wet.
 The waterpark is unsupervised and has a grassy area with picnic tables nearby.
-It’s the perfect place for a family picnic!
+It’s the perfect place for a family picnic and is free!

 13. Check out Brockton Point Lighthouse